zdellaert/ZD_Putnam_Lab_Notebook/_posts/2017-03-03-NCBI-SRA-Submission-of-Montipora-capitata-spawning-transcriptome-samples.md

 tags: [Montipora capitata, Coral, Spawning, RNASeq]
 ---

-#Alias
+Submission of [Montipora capitata spawning gene expression](https://github.com/hputnam/Montipora_Spawn_Timing) sequence data from 18 RNASeq libraries to NCBI SRA

+Samples were submitted as individual experiments under BioProject ID: PRJNA376841 using the following information

+### Alias
 Montipora capitata Spawning - Sample Name

-#Title
+### Title
 Gene expression in spawning and non-spawning Montipora capitata

-#Library Construction / Experimental Design
+### Library Construction / Experimental Design
 This project examines gene expression during the normal spawning timing of corals that did and did not spawn.
 Samples were collected from 3 replicate Montipora colonies for each condition at 18:00, 20:00, and 00:00 the night of 6/6/16.
 RNA extracted from the samples was prepped using Illumina TruSeq Sample Prep v2 Guide and sequenced 2x150bp on the Illumina MiSeq.